nettitude/PoshC2/README.md

 The Docker install does not clone PoshC2 as the PoshC2 images on Docker Hub are used, so only a minimal install of some dependencies and scripts are performed.

 To start with, install Docker on the host and then add the PoshC2 projects directory to Docker as a shared directory if required for your OS.
-By default this is **/var/poshc2** on *nix.
+By default this is **/var/poshc2** on *nix and **/private/var/poshc2** on Mac.

 ### Kali based hosts